Arifhussain36/cancer-risk-prediction-app/README.md

 # Cancer Risk Prediction App

-An interactive Streamlit web application that predicts cancer risk based on patient clinical and lifestyle data, using and comparing

-**4 trained machine learning models**.
+An interactive Streamlit web application that predicts cancer risk based on patient clinical and lifestyle data, using and comparing **4 trained machine learning models**.

-Built as part of the NAVTTC × NeXskill – Be Productive Data Analytics program, under instructor Sir Atif Siddiqui.

 ## How It Works